ember-learn/ember-blog/source/2019-12-21-how-to-make-a-geographic-map-in-ember.md

 ### Shut up and play the hits

-Stop what you're doing right now, open the nearest Ember project, and type this in your terminal:
+Stop what you're doing right now, open the nearest Ember project, and type this into your terminal:

 `ember install ember-mapbox-gl`